Here’s who can take SYMTUZA®

-HIV-positive adults who have never received HIV medicines in the past, or whose healthcare providers have determined that they meet certain requirements can take SYMTUZA™.
+HIV-positive adults and children who weigh at least 88 pounds (40 kg) who have never received HIV medicines in the past, or whose healthcare providers have determined that they meet certain requirements can take SYMTUZA®.

-There are certain people who shouldn’t take SYMTUZA™, which is why it’s important to talk to your healthcare provider about all of your medical conditions, including if you:
+Certain people shouldn’t take SYMTUZA®, which is why it’s important to talk to your healthcare provider about all of your medical conditions, including if you:

 - Have liver problems, including hepatitis B or hepatitis C

 - Have kidney problems